RoryNesbitt/pvim/README.md

 - [x] improve the update-command to update your config as well as the appimage
 - [ ] Fix that one error from packer `Can't open file /path/to/manifest for writing`
 - [ ] Add windows compatibility
+- [ ] Remove the PackerCompile workaround, or at least make it nicer